-In this work, we calculated the thermal conductivity of monolayer SnO and SnO$_{2}$, by the first-principles calculations coupled with the phonon Boltzmann transport equation (BTE).
+In this work, we calculated the thermal conductivity of monolayer SnO and SnO$_{2}$ by the first-principles calculations coupled with the phonon Boltzmann transport equation (BTE).
 The stable structures of 2D tin oxides are identified.
 Monolayer SnO$_{2}$ have a high room-temperature $\kappa$ which is dominated by acoustic phonons.
 In contrast, monolayer SnO has a $\kappa$ which is almost ten times lower than that of SnO$_{2}$.
-The size effect of $\kappa$ in tin oxides was also displayed.
-We analyzed the role of phonon group velocity, anharmonicity and phase space for anharmonicity scattering in thermal transport.
-The imparity of $\kappa$ between 2D tin oxides can be attributed to the the lone-pair Sn-5$s$ electrons in monolayer SnO.
+The size effect of $\kappa$ in tin oxides was investigated.
+We analyzed the role of phonon group velocity, anharmonicity and phase space for anharmonicity scattering in the thermal transport.
+The imparity of $\kappa$ between 2D tin oxides can be attributed to the lone-pair electrons in the monolayer SnO.

 The lattice thermal conductivity $\kappa$ is obtained by~\cite{li2014shengbte}